mieubrisse/personal-writing/the-sleep-guide/post.md

 - The lights in the bar, club, or street after a late night of drinking tell your circadian clock, "It's daytime; adjust yourself so I'm awake now"
 - Eating late at night further confuses your circadian clock into thinking it's daytime

-All of these add up to heavy sleep disruptions.
+All of these add up to big sleep disturbances.

 What Perfect Sleep Looks Like